kconner/mess-with-node-in-docker/README.md

+_This repo is years out of date and not maintained.
+Don't assume you need this stack of parts to build and ship a website anyway.
+How about [starting small](https://www.gov.uk/service-manual/technology/using-progressive-enhancement)?_

 # Next.js in Docker Example

 This repository demonstrates a Next.js web application that uses Docker for both deployment and a development environment.